 No other college in Ontario exposes as many students to as many simulated learning experiences during an academic year, as does George Brown College.

-The Simulation Centre is also a viable research space where industry can test products before taking them to market.
-St. Michael's Hospital partnered with the Simulation Centre to conduct research on a cardiac defibrillator monitor and George Brown's Engineering Department has conducted a sleep study using mannequins.
+The Simulation Centre is also a research space where industry partners can test products before taking them to market.
+For example, our Simulation Centre faulty, staff and nursing students partnered with St. Michael's Hospital to conduct research on a cardiac defibrillator monitor.
+We also collaborated internally to partner with George Brown's Engineering Department to conduct a sleep study using mannequins.

 For industry partners interested in booking a tour, or renting our space, please contact Michael Eliadis at Michael.Eliadis@georgebrown.ca or 416-415-5000 ext.
 5599, cell: 647-309-2448.